 Refresh your rewarding career

-The Registered Nurse Competence Training Scheme is a full-time, seven week programme which offers you stimulating Level 7 certificate studies and provides a pathway to your professional qualification in nursing.
-The programme meets the Nursing Council of New Zealand’s competencies for overseas registered nurses who wish to gain New Zealand registration and provides a refresher programme for New Zealand registered nurses who desire to return to practice.
+The Registered Nurse Competence Training Scheme is a full-time, seven week programme that provides a pathway to your professional qualification in nursing.
+The programme meets the Nursing Council of New Zealand’s requirements for overseas registered nurses who wish to gain New Zealand registration or for New Zealand registered nurses who want to return to practice.

 The Registered Nurse Competence Training Scheme is a Level 7 programme, consisting of two theory weeks and five weeks of practicum.
 The programme delivery has a mixture of classroom and online teaching.